 The Lord as a Man

-As ‘God manifest in the flesh’ (1 Timothy 3:16), Christ perfectly displayed the glory of God.
+As "God manifest in the flesh" (1 Timothy 3:16), Christ perfectly displayed the glory of God.
 With a word or touch from the hand of Jesus, the dead came to life and the sick were healed.
-When a woman with a hemorrhage touched him, she was immediately cleansed.
+When a woman with a haemorrhage touched Him, she was immediately cleansed.
 People born blind were given their sight, lepers were cleansed, and the lame given strength to walk.
-All His words were gracious and people said, ‘no one ever spoke like this man’.
+All His words were gracious and people said, "No one ever spoke like this man!"
+(John 7:46 ESV).
 Unlike others, Jesus was not made impure by touching impurity; rather, His purity flowed out to the impure.
 He was like the burning coal that touched Isaiah’s lips.

 His purity flowed out to the impure.
 He was like the burning coal that touched Isaiah’s lips.